csdwren/PReNet/README.md

 use_GPU                | True             | use GPU or not
 gpu_id                 | 0                | GPU id
 recurrent_iter         | 6                | Number of recursive stages
+logdir                 | N/A              | path to trained model
 data_path              | N/A              | path to testing images
 save_path              | N/A              | path to save results